-Liquidity and capital resources
+Liquidity and capital resources and going concern

-The Company's aggregate operating, investing and financing activities during the year ended December 31, 2015 resulted in a net cash outflow of \$2,213,883.
+The Company's aggregate operating, investing and financing activities during the year ended December 31, 2016 resulted in a net cash outflow of \$96,955.
 In an effort to preserve cash, the Company has entered into the Arbitration Costs Funding Agreement with the Fund pursuant to which the Fund covers on a non-recourse basis most of the costs and expenses related to the Company's international arbitration proceedings against Bolivia in consideration for a portion of any recoveries received by the Company pursuant to the arbitration proceedings or any settlement with Bolivia.